I see patients briefly in challenging circumstances. How can I collect feedback?

 - Don't collect or collate responses yourself, or ask your responsible officer, suitable person or appraiser to do this.

 Dr O’Neill is a Second Opinion Appointed Doctor (SOAD), a specialist who provides a statutory second opinion on proposed treatments for patients detained under the Mental Health Act.
+This is his sole medical practice.

 If a patient lacks capacity to consent, or refuses treatment, treatment can be given compulsorily.
 It is Dr O’Neill’s responsibility to independently assess patients and to authorise reasonable and appropriate treatment.